This poisoning is from swallowing or breathing in (inhaling) nail polish.

 Organic solvent syndrome; Psychoorganic syndrome; Chronic solvent encephalopathy

-Bruckner V, Satheesh S, Warren A, Warren AD.
+Bruckner V, Satheesh Anand S, Warren A, Warren DA.
 Toxic effects of solvents and vapors.
 In: Klaassen CD, ed.
-Casarett and Doull’s Toxicology: The Basic Science of Poisons.
-7th ed.
-New York, NY: McGraw-Hill; 2008:chap 24.
+Casarett and Doull's Toxicology: The Basic Science of Poisons.
+8th ed.
+New York, NY: McGraw-Hill Medical; 2013:chap 24.